ibpsa/project1/README.md

 For the main web site, visit https://ibpsa.github.io/project1/.

-For the wiki, visit https://github.com/ibpsa/project1/wiki.
+For the wiki that contains meeting announcements and agendas, visit https://github.com/ibpsa/project1/wiki.